Embracing the Charm of a Spanish Living Room

 If you're renovating, consider adding an arched doorway between rooms or creating a recessed alcove for shelving or a small seating area.
 Even a simple arched mirror can echo this architectural motif.
 These elements create visual interest and a sense of timelessness.

 Layering textiles adds incredible depth, comfort, and color to a Spanish living room.
-Think beyond just a sofa; it’s about creating a tactile experience that invites you to settle in.
-The truth is, many people forget how much texture impacts a room's overall feel.
+Think beyond just a sofa; it’s about creating a tactile experience that invites you to settle in. many people forget how much texture impacts a room's overall feel.

 Incorporate hand-woven wool rugs, perhaps a Kilim or a traditional Spanish design, to define seating areas.
 Add embroidered cushions in rich jewel tones or earthy hues, and consider heavy linen or velvet drapes that pool slightly on the floor.
 These fabrics absorb sound, making the room feel more intimate and inviting.